BWibo/3dcitydb-mkdocs/docs/citydb-tool/cql2.md

 # CQL2 Query Language

-**CQL2** (Common Query Language 2) is an advanced query language used to filter and query spatial and attribute data within the **3Dcitydb-tool**.
+**CQL2** (Common Query Language 2) is an advanced query language used to filter and query spatial and attribute data within the **citydb-tool**.
 It allows users to define precise queries for exporting or deleting features based on attribute values, spatial properties, or logical conditions.

 CQL2 is a standard maintained by the **OGC (Open Geospatial Consortium)** and serves as an evolution of the